Enzoic/enzoic-go-client/README.md

 fmt.Println("Subscriptions deleted: " + strconv.Itoa(deleteResponse.Deleted))
 fmt.Println("Subscriptions not found: " + strconv.Itoa(deleteResponse.NotFound))

+// by default, alerts will go to your default webhook on your account.
+Specify an alternate Webhook to send the alerts to
+// by providing its ID
+addResponse, err := enzoicClient.AddUserAlertSubscriptionsWithSpecifiedWebhook(usernames, "exampleCustomData", "668db147aa97bb620c171388")
+if err != nil {panic(err)}

 // check whether a user is already subscribed subscribed, err := enzoicClient.IsUserSubscribedForAlerts(usernames[0]) if err != nil {panic(err)}